Gustavobb/LiDARUnityDepth/README.md

 # LiDARUnityDepth
-Uses IOS LiDAR to reconstruct mesh
+Uses IOS LiDAR to reconstruct mesh, future updates and more info are coming